dcbaker/jsonstreams/docs/source/api.rst

     This is an enum that provides valid types for the Stream class.

+    .. py:attribute:: OBJECT

+        A JSON object

+    .. py:attribute:: ARRAY

+        A JSON array

     .. py:attribute:: object

+        .. deprecated:: 0.6
+            Use the OBJECT attribute instead.

         A JSON object

     .. py:attribute:: array

+        .. deprecated:: 0.6
+            Use the ARRAY attribute instead.

         A JSON array